Comedy in the Golden Age of Mexican Cinema: Clavillazo "No me vuelvan hacer eso"

 Antonio Espino y Mora, also known as Clavillazo, is one of the leading comedic men of the golden age and he is noted for making the phrase "No me vuelvan hacer eso" (Don't ever do that again) famous.
 He was born in Puebla, Mexico on August 13, 1910.
 His acting comedic career began in 1943 when he moved to live in Mexico City.
-One of his first gigs was a part in "El Teatro De Carpa" which can translate as a U.S version of Ringling brothers but in a theater context.
+One of his first gigs was a part in "El Teatro De Carpa" which can translate as a U.S. version of Ringling brothers but in a theater context.
 The purpose of the "Teatro De Carpa" was to be mobil and tour different cities and perform.
 With the love he received in the shows, he decided later to open his own touring show called "Teziutlán" after his hometown in Mexico.
 The first leading Espino landed was in a 1950 film named "Monte De Piedad".

 After that, his future roles were mainly leading man which helped him become well known all over Latin America.
-One of the Mexican television stations (TV Azteca) presented a tribute to him for his 100th year anniversary.
+One of the Mexican television stations (TV Azteca) presented a tribute to him for his 100th anniversary.
 Clavillazo, similar to Tin Tan, is known for his caricature expressions and for his physical comedy.
 He usually depicted roles that portrayed a poor man that is saved by his wit and struck of good luck.
 In 1963 a film called Los Fantasmas Burlones featured Tin Tan, Clavillazo and Resortes.